• Colombia: Conserving threatened harlequin toads in the Sierra Nevada de Santa Maria

 Conservation Value:

 The Sierra Nevada de Santa Marta (SNSM), classified as a Key Biodiversity Area, appears to be the only place in the Americas with stable populations of high-altitude harlequin toads — the world's most threatened genus of amphibians.
-The SNSM is home to 5 threatened endemic Atelopus species, including the Critically Endangered starry night toad (Atelopus arsyecue), the Endangered Santa Marta harlequin toad (Atelopus laetissimus), and the Endangered San Lorenzo harlequin toad (Atelopus nahumae).
+The SNSM is home to 5 threatened endemic Atelopus species, including the Critically Endangered Starry Night toad (Atelopus arsyecue) and the Endangered Santa Marta harlequin toad (Atelopus laetissimus).
 It is also home to 17 other endemic species of amphibians and at least 2 more species of Atelopus that are in the process of being described.
 The reasons these stable populations of high-altitude harlequin toads occur here are largely unknown.

 Reaching 5,775 m, SNSM is the highest coastal mountain in the world.
 Its elevational amplitude, isolation, and tropical location have conferred biological and hydrological importance.
 SNSM ecosystems encompass tropical dry forests (one of the most threatened ecosystems in the Neotropics), montane forests and páramos that supply drinking water to two million people in the departments (provinces) of Magdalena, Cesar, and La Guajira.